FlowFuse/website/src/blog/2024/02/postgresql-with-node-red.md

 -- In this case, it updates rows where the "id" column matches the value represented by the parameter $1.
 ```

-6. Connect ui-form’s output to change node’s input, change node’s output to function node’s input, and function node's output to the PostgreSQL node’s input.

 !["Updating product data to the database"](./images/postgresql_with_node-red_update_data.png "Updating product data to the database")

+5. Connect ui-form’s output to function node’s input, and function node's output to the PostgreSQL node’s input.

 # Deleting product data from the database

 !["Deleting product data to the database"](./images/postgresql_with_node-red_form3.png "Deleting product data to the database")

-In this section, we'll cover how to delete product data from the database.
-To facilitate this process, we will use Dashboard 2.0's form interface, which collects essential information like the product id and name.
+In this section, we'll cover how to delete product data from the database. we will use Dashboard 2.0's form interface to collects essential information like the product id and name.
 While the product id alone is sufficient to delete a product from the database, we include the product name as an additional precaution to prevent accidental deletion of product data.

 1. Drag a Ui-Form widget onto the canvas and create a new UI group for it.
 2. Add elements for product id and name in the form widget and give it a name, label, and select type.
-3. Drag the change node onto canvas and follow the same steps to set `msg.pgConfig` properties using the added environment variable as discuessed in above sections.
-4. Drag a function node onto Canvas and paste the following script.
+3. Drag a function node onto Canvas and paste the following script.

 ```javascript
 // Destructure the properties from msg.payload